jaredkrinke/log/content/posts/programming-languages/rust-first-experience.md

 * Rust has its own build system, which is also Cargo
 * Rust's compiler is built on LLVM, so it can trivially target WebAssembly

 If I had to pick the worst part of C++ development, I'd say it's setting up a build system and dealing with dependencies.
-To me, Cargo is actually the biggest differentiator for Rust as compared to C++.
+Cargo might tip the scales toward Rust, for me!

 # Installing Rust
 It might be unreasonable, but I'd like my programming language of choice to have a development environment that is compact and simple to setup.
 Aside: this is one of the reasons I enjoy [Deno](../web-development/one-month-with-deno.md): it ships as a single (fairly small) binary.